odea-project/qAlgorithms/report/report.md

 than average with a majority having a binsize of 5.
 The average binsize was larger when other tests were positive, but still ~10% of the normal binsize for these groups.
 This resulted in 0.1% of all points being affected.
-For @todo bins it was possible to find at least one point in the vector of discarded points which could be associated with the bin in question.
+For @todo __ bins it was possible to find at least one point in the vector of discarded points which could be associated with the bin in question.
-@todo control for neighbours in binned dataset
 There is very little overlap between this condition and others, with over 97% being exclusively "too close" to another point.
-Of these, some are two correctly separated bins which have a point that lies within the tolerated distance of both bins.
-This is a similar case as condition 7), and a refinement of this test should not include them.
+Of these, some are two correctly separated bins which have a point that lies within the tolerated distance of both bins. (@todo image) This is a similar case as condition 7), and a refinement of this test should not include them.

 **3) Difference Between Median and Mean in Scans**